textmining-infopros/chapter1/README.md

-# Case Study : Clustering of Text Documents
+# Case Study : Clustering of Documents

 This repository contains a reproducible research compendium for the case study used in the book:
 Manika Lamba and Margam Madhusudhan (2021) Text Mining: An Uncharted Territory for Librarians, Springer.